emilygv/emilyvernon.com/index.md

 {% include hero_intro.html
-title= "Navigating a better way" subtitle= "Growth and scale is an increasing need - but where to start and who has the time?" description= "Your team wants to improve its market share, customer satisfaction and brand awareness through brand and experience.
+title= "Navigating a better way" subtitle= "Growth and scale are an increasing need - but where to start and who has the time?" description= "Your team wants to improve its market share, customer satisfaction and brand awareness through brand and experience.
 Let’s get the process set-up together." class= "bg-lgrey" image= "/assets/images/homepage_hero.png"